Matchbook Romance

-Matchbook Romance was an American emo and pop-punk band from Poughkeepsie, New York, initially formed in 1997 under the name Fizzlewink (1997–2001) and then The Getaway (2001–2002).
+Matchbook Romance is an American alternative rock band from Poughkeepsie, New York, initially formed in 1997 under the name Fizzlewink (1997–2001) and then The Getaway (2001–2002).
 They were signed to Epitaph Records and released two full-length albums, one EP and one split EP with Motion City Soundtrack under their label.
-Their EP West For Wishing, released in April 2003, was their first professional record and was produced by Brett Gurewitz; and then in September 2003, they debuted their first full-length album, Stories and Alibis.
+Their EP West For Wishing, released in April 2003, was their first professional record and was produced by Brett Gurewitz.
+In September 2003, they debuted their first full-length album, Stories and Alibis.

 History

+Fizzlewink and The Getaway; Epitaph Records (19972002)

 Matchbook Romance was formed by Andrew Jordan and Ryan Kienle in 1997 under the name Fizzlewink.
 The initial band line up consisted of Andrew as vocalist and rhythm guitarist, Ryan on bass and backing vocals, and Jon Dunham on drums.
-Two years later, PJ Manzo joined on lead guitar in summer of 1999.
+Two years later, PJ Manzo joined on lead guitar in the summer of 1999.
 This period of the band was heavily influenced by the sound of bands like NOFX, Bad Religion, and Pennywise.
-After three years of playing with Fizzlewink, Jon decided to step down in April 2000.
-He was replaced by Adam Bock in July 2000, and soon after Adam joined, the band began recording an independent album called "Who's Listening" that was released on February 2, 2001.
+After three years of playing with Fizzlewink, Dunham decided to step down in April 2000.
+He was replaced by Adam Bock in July 2000, and soon after Bock joined, the band began recording an independent album called Who's Listening that was released on February 2, 2001.
 A few months after this release, Ryan "Judas" DePaolo was recruited as Fizzlewink's third guitarist, and with him, they started recording new songs.
-However, soon afterward, Adam was replaced by Aaron Stern (circa August 2001).
-This new line up prompted the band to change the name to "The Getaway", and with the new material and songs that they wrote over the prior months, the band soon began promoting itself on the internet, leading to posts on PunkNews.org about their music.
-When Epitaph Records president Brett Gurewitz caught on with one of these posts and decided to download "Ex Marks the Spot", one of the new songs that the band had written, he decided to contact Andrew to sign them and make a record deal with them.
-After being officially signed, they changed their name once again this time to Matchbook Romance in order to avoid a name conflict with The Getaway, a Canadian based Pop-punk band.
-After resolving this legal issue, they started writing their debut LP under the direction of Brett.
-It is reported that Brett initially contacted the band and asked them to not release what was supposed to be The Getaway's debut EP titled "...If All Else Fails", which was scheduled to be released on May 24, 2002, so in return, he offered them guidance to record a full length album.
-Around this time, PJ decided to leave the band due to creative differences and because he wasn't happy with the direction that the band was going.
-He then went on to join melodic hardcore and punk band River's End.
+However, soon afterward, Bock was replaced by Aaron Stern (circa August 2001).
+This new line up prompted the band to change its name to "The Getaway", and with the new material and songs that they wrote over the prior months, the band soon began promoting itself on the internet, leading to posts on PunkNews.org about their music.
+When Epitaph Records president Brett Gurewitz caught on with one of these posts and decided to download "Ex Marks the Spot", one of the new songs that the band had written, he decided to contact Jordan to sign them.
+After being officially signed, they changed their name once again this time to Matchbook Romance in order to avoid a name conflict with The Getaway, a Canadian pop-punk band.